Showgirls: You See Nomi as a Hero? Nice Try!

 Cristal, it turns out, is not too upset about the whole situation, having gotten a large financial settlement because of the unsafe conditions backstage and also because she admits to having done something similar when she was starting out and could use a rest now anyway.
 Cristal and Nomi kiss, and Nomi then leaves.
 Out on the main road West, she catches a ride from the same man who gave her a ride into town and stole her suitcase, completing the circle of "Showgirls."

-The Nomi character just doesn't feel right, but that just may be because she's a psycho.
+Overall, the Nomi character just doesn't feel right, but that just may be because she's a psycho.
 She gets upset at crude things said to her as if she is an innocent fair maiden being confronted by a heathen, when, as is made clear by the end, it actually is the other way around.
 To say she walks around with a chip on her shoulder is inaccurate - it is more like a boulder.
+Lines that may have looked good on paper just sound awkward and disjointed.
+Part of the problem is the script, and part the muddled characterization of Nomi Malone.

 Imagine a hardened streetwalker being highly offended on a personal level by someone swearing - that basically is how the character is drawn, and it is utter nonsense.
 To commit heinous physical acts to harm others and feel nothing, no remorse, no guilt, just satisfaction at getting what you want from their downfall without being caught - yes, she's a psychopath.
 And this is supposed to be a strong woman who is the hero?
 I think not.